Renting Out Your Home in San Francisco: Everything You Should Consider

 Think Through the Landlord Role

 Becoming a landlord may sound straightforward, but it requires more than just handing over the keys.
 The benefits are there: consistent income, tax advantages, and the potential to build long-term wealth.
-However, the workload can be more demanding than anticipated.
+However, the workload can be more demanding than anticipated to keep up with the landlord-tenant laws.

 Assess whether you're ready for this level of commitment or if you'd be better off outsourcing these duties.